spring-labs/org.openwms.zile/README.md

 Basically the SYNQ telegram is used as heartbeat and time synchronization between Raspberry and MFC (Material Flow Controller).

 Like the SYNQ we can trigger a workflow with a REQ_ telegram or send a status update for a `LocationGroup` with an SYSU.
-Send a REQ telegram to check whether the Routing service works:
+Send a REQ telegram to check whether the Routing service is connected:

 ```
 ###00160SPS01MFC__00001REQ_000000000S0000004711EXT_0000000000000000????????????????????0000009020131123225959***************************************************